rdzr/4180_MMC5603NJ_Cookbook/README.md

 ```
 Allows you to create a MMC5603NJ object for the Mbed LPC1768, using pin 9 as the sda and pin 10 as the scl.
 # Usage Examples
 Included with the wiki page is MMCDemo.cpp, a file meant to be ran on the Mbed to demonstrate various capabilities of the MMC5603NJ breakout board.
+It contains the following functions:

+testContMode() and contSampleForever() to test the MMC's continuous measurement mode

+testSingleSampleModes() and singleSampleForever() to test the MMC's single-measurement mode

+testTemperature() to test the temperature measurement of the MMC

+testPID() as a way to check the device's product ID.
+Useful for debugging the SDA/SCL clock lines since it should always return 0x10, or 16 in decimal form.